faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Sentiment Analysis on Twitter](/sentiment-analysis/Twitter_Sentiment_Analysis.ipynb): We look at a couple thounsands of tweets and test Random Forests (RF), Support Vector Machine (SVM), and Naive Bayes (NB) to try to predict if a tweet is likely to contain Fake News.

 ## Computer Vision
--[Simple ANN with PyTorch](/simple-ann-with-pytorch): A simple ANN using Pytorch module for regression.
+- [Simple ANN with PyTorch](/simple-ann-with-pytorch): A simple ANN using Pytorch module for regression.
 - [Object detection with YOLOv4](/object-detection-with-yolov4/YOLO_object_detection.ipynb): Uses YOLOv4 to classify and localize buses and trucks.
 Builds upon available code from other GitHub repositories.

 ## AWS SageMaker